 Hayseed Dixie is a bluegrass band from Tennessee.
 Their version is just fun!

 Perhaps the greatest cover of "Bohemian Rhapsody" in the history of humans making noise?
-Only future generation can truly judge, but I vote YES!
+Only future generations can truly judge, but I vote YES!

 Finally, let's close-out with the original.